lino-framework/lino/docs/dev/install.rst

      $ pip install fabric
      $ pip install html5lib
-     $ pip install 'reportlab==2.7'
+     $ pip install reportlab
      $ pip install pisa
-     $ pip install django-iban
-     $ pip install pytidylib

   fabric_ is a command-line tool systems to streamline administration tasks.

-  pisa complains that "Reportlab Version 2.1+ is needed!" with reportlab 3, so we install 2.7 (the latest 2.x version)
+  If pisa complains that "Reportlab Version 2.1+ is needed!" with reportlab 3, then try to install 2.7 (the latest 2.x version)

 - And here we go for the test suite::